Clinical Evaluation Report template

 - Annex I General Safety and Performance Requirements.
 The Annex I GSPRs are a comprehensive list of requirements, some (but not all) of which will relate to a particular device.
 Each Requirement will need a dedicated piece of evidence to demonstrate conformity.
-A good quality Clinical Evaluation Report Template will be flexible enough to account for the huge number of possible permutations.
+A good quality Clinical Evaluation Report template will be flexible enough to account for the huge number of possible permutations.

 - Device risk classification.
 Annex VIII MDR defines four risk classes of medical device - Class I, IIa, IIb and III.
-Clinical Evaluation is markedly different in each risk class, meaning that a Clinical Evaluation Report Template or example must properly address the unique requirements for each individual risk class.
+Clinical Evaluation is markedly different in each risk class, meaning that a Clinical Evaluation Report template or example must properly address the unique requirements for each individual risk class.

 - Unique clinical evidence portfolios.
 The clinical evidence portfolio for one device will seldom be similar to that of another.
-An effective Clinical Evaluation Report Template must enable a writer to draft an accurate summary of every individual piece of clinical evidence, as required by MDR.
+An effective Clinical Evaluation Report template must enable a writer to draft an accurate summary of every individual piece of clinical evidence, as required by MDR.

 - Vigilance and PMCF findings.
 An MDR requirement is to compile and clinically interpret the findings of Vigilance and Post-Market Clinical Follow-up (PMCF) systems, and to summarise this interpretation in the Clinical Evaluation Report.
 This process requires the writer to have sufficient clinical knowledge and acumen to perform such an interpretation.

 - The skill of the writer.
 The output from a template is a function of the quality of the template itself and the skill of the person applying it.
-Although a template has no direct control over the capabilities of the writer, careful template drafting will enable users with different capabiities and experience levels to produce CERs of a reliable and consistent standard.
+Although a template has no direct control over the capabilities of the writer, careful template drafting will enable users with different capabilities and experience levels to produce CERs of a reliable and consistent standard.

 What makes Clinical Evaluation under the MDR challenging?